EdgeApp/edge-docs/source/index.html.md

 ## ABCTxEngine

-An ABCTxEngine is created by the TxLib and returned to Airbitz Core.
+An ABCTxEngine is created by the plugin and returned to Airbitz Core.
 It must contain the following methods.
 Any additional in-memory parameters needed should be dynamically placed into this object before returning it back to Airbitz Core.

 ### startEngine